Murder of Jason Sweeney: Verdict and sentencing

 The Coia brothers and Batzig were convicted on charges of first-degree murder, conspiracy, robbery and possession of an instrument of crime.
-In May 2005, each one was sentenced to mandatory life in prison without parole for murder, plus 22 1/2 to 45 years for conspiracy, robbery and possessing an instrument of crime.
+In May 2005, all were sentenced to mandatory life in prison without parole for murder, plus 22 1/2 to 45 years for conspiracy, robbery and possessing an instrument of crime.

 None of the teens showed any remorse or apologized for the murder.
 Paul Sweeney, the victim's father, addressed Domenic Coia, saying, "Look at me, Domenic.
 I know you think you have evil eyes but mine are going to be staring back at you every night for the rest of your life."
 Domenic Coia responded to the judge upon asking if he would like to be heard, "I never thought I had evil eyes.
 But other than that, I'm cool," something that would later be misquoted to make him look worse, according to Coia in his memoir, Biological Juvenile.
 The judge, in denying defense counsel's motion for a sentence that could allow for parole, said: "There is a level of inhumanity that exists in these facts.
 This was a totally depraved act."